CDI Staff

 Mark McGovern, PhD

 Dr. Mark McGovern is a Professor of Psychiatry and of Medicine at Stanford University School of Medicine.
-In 2017, he founded the Center for Dissemination and Implementation (CDI).
+In 2017, he founded the Stanford Center for Dissemination and Implementation (Stanford CDI).
 After 20 years as a practicing clinician, Dr. McGovern is now focused on scaling up equitable access to evidence-based health care, improving the science of implementation and sustainment of evidence-based care in public and private health care organizations and systems, and training and mentoring the next generation of implementation scientists.
-Within the hub of CDI, he is a Senior Advisor for the National Coordinating Office of the SAMHSA Mental Health Technology Transfer Center (H79SM081726) and the Principal Investigator of two federally funded national centers: the Center for Dissemination and Implementation At Stanford (C-DIAS)(P50DA05402) and Research Adoption Support Center (RASC)(U2CDA057717).
+Within the hub of CDI, he is the Principal Investigator of two federally funded national centers: the Center for Dissemination and Implementation At Stanford (C-DIAS)(P50DA05402) and the Research Adoption Support Center (RASC)(U2CDA057717).
+He also serves as a Senior Implementation Scientist for the Center for Mental Health Implementation Support (CMHIS) (H79SM090078).

 Heather Gotham, PhD

 Dr. Heather Gotham is a Clinical Associate Professor and clinical psychologist who joined Stanford in August 2018.
 Her work focuses on increasing the capability of behavioral health and health care providers to implement evidence-based practices that more effectively help people with mental health and substance use disorders.
-Dr. Gotham directs the SAMHSA-funded Mental Health Technology Transfer Center (MHTTC) Network Coordinating Office and is Co-Director of the Administrative Core of the NIDA-funded HEAL Data2Action Research Adoption Support Center.
+Dr. Gotham is the Principal Investigator for the SAMHSA-funded Center for Mental Health Implementation Support (CMHIS) and is Co-Director of the Administrative Core of the NIDA-funded HEAL Data2Action Research Adoption Support Center.
 She is also a co-investigator on NIH-funded projects studying the implementation of substance use disorder screening and treatment approaches in HIV care settings and in women’s health settings.

 Hélène Chokron Garneau, PhD, MPH